 The U of S has moved to an online process for travel expenses.
 The Concur Travel and Expense reporting system can be found in your PAWS account.

-Expense reports must be submitted every 60 days.
+Expense reports must be submitted every 30 days.
 Log into your PAWS account.
 Click on Admin Services in the menu.
 Then click on Concur Travel and expense.
 Many of the training steps are not applicable for off campus instruction.
 Please use the DEU Concur Travel Guide found below.
 If you continue to have problems with your expense claim, go to ConnectionPoint.
 Be sure to inform them that you are an off-campus instructor with DEU.